-The Address Sanitizer can be enabled in the scheme settings under diagnostics:
+You can enable the Address Sanitizer in the scheme settings of your app under diagnostics:

-Once enabled, you start reproducing the crash again.
+Once enabled, you can start reproducing the crash again.
 The Address Sanitizer will pause the app whenever it detects a memory issue.
-See whether it finds any memory issues, solve it, and verify whether the EXC_BAD_ACCESS is still occurring.
+See whether it finds any memory issues, solve them, and verify whether the EXC_BAD_ACCESS is still occurring.

 Bad access due to race conditions

 Data races could be another cause of bad memory access.
-Therefore, it’s worth to verify that your app is not containing any threading issues.
-You can use the Thread Sanitizer for this which is explained in detail in my blog post Thread Sanitizer explained: Data Races in Swift.
+Therefore, it’s worth verifying that your app is not containing any threading issues.
+You can use the Thread Sanitizer for this, which I explain in detail in my blog post Thread Sanitizer explained: Data Races in Swift.

 How about Zombie Objects?

 Developers that have experience with Objective-C and bad access exceptions might think of Zombie objects to solve the memory issue.
-Zombie Objects can be enabled from the same diagnostics settings as we’ve used before to enable the Address Sanitizer.
-It keeps deallocated objects alive which can help to find the root cause of a memory issue if it’s related to accessing deallocated instances.
+You can enable Zombie Objects from the same diagnostics settings as we’ve used before to enable the Address Sanitizer.
+It keeps deallocated objects alive, which can help find the root cause of a memory issue related to accessing deallocated instances.

-Swift compared to Objective-C does a lot more to prevent memory issues to occur.
+Swift, compared to Objective-C, does a lot more to prevent memory issues from occurring.
 It’s more likely that you run into crashes like “Attempted to read an unowned reference” than into a bad access exception like you would in Objective-C for accessing deallocated instances.
-For those cases, you would enable Zombie Objects so you could still read the memory address of the deallocated memory that was accessed.
+For those cases, you would enable Zombie Objects so you could still read the memory address of the deallocated memory that your code accessed.

-Although the EXC_BAD_ACCESS is occurring a lot less in Swift than in Objective-C it’s still a common crash we run into.
+Although the EXC_BAD_ACCESS is occurring a lot less in Swift than in Objective-C, it’s still a common crash.
+The exception is related to bad accessing memory and comes with several kinds of subtypes and Unix signals helping you identify the root cause.
 Hopefully, you’re able to solve those issues a lot easier now after reading this blog post.

-If you like to improve your Swift knowledge, even more, check out the Swift category page.
-Feel free to contact me or tweet to me on Twitter if you have any additional tips or feedback.
+If you like to improve your Swift knowledge even more, check out the Swift category page.
+Feel free to contact me or tweet me on Twitter if you have any additional tips or feedback.